passworks/help-docs/_posts/2016-06-07-barcode-comparison.md

 * upcE

-However as we're working on the *Android Pay* integration, only the barcodes that already are supported by Apple are being supported for Android, soon all the others are going to be available.
+However as we're working on the *Android Pay* integration, only the barcodes that already are supported by Apple are being supported on Android Pay, soon all the others are going to be available.

 > For specific information about each barcode type and its integration with each platform, please